FrancoisMentec/PoE-Impact-Trading/README.md

 ![](img/capture-2.png?raw=true)

 ## Installation
 Manual installation assure you the latest features at the cost of more bugs and no automatic update.
+I develop the extension on chrome because that's my default browser, but I advise using Firefox, it has far better performance (it's quite laggy on chrome).

 ### Chrome
 #### From the store